-Designer handbags worth the investment is one of our favorite topics, especially when it comes to Chanel bags.
+Designer handbags worth the investment make one of our favorite topics, especially when it comes to Chanel bags.
 Chanel’s history is full of some of the most iconic designer bags of all time, which are undeniably worth the investment even if it is a long-awaited and hard-earned one.
+It makes sense to delve into the history of Chanel bags and discover the best ones to buy into, but also learn how to spot a fake Chanel bag to make sure we buy an authentic one every time shopping online or at vintage stores.

 Following in Coco Chanel’s footsteps is, per se, probably one of the fashion designer’s hardest tasks, as her staples, accessories and bags have dauntlessly revolutionized the fashion industry forever.